sylefeb/Silice/README.md

 ## Getting started with Silice

 See the [getting started](GetStarted.md) guide.
-Silice runs great both on Windows and Linux!
+Silice runs great on Windows, Linux, and macOS!
 To start writing code, see [writing your first design](FirstDesign.md).
 To see what can be done with Silice, checkout our [example projects](projects/README.md) (all are available in this repo).